 State C6.
 Verify Receiver ID list acknowledgement.
 In this state, the upstream side receives the RepeaterAuth_Send_Ack message from the upstream transmitter and compares the least significant 128-bits of V and V. A match between the least significant 128-bits of V and V indicates successful upstream transmission of topology information.
-The RepeaterAuth_Send_Ack message must be received by the upstream side within $\frac{200 \text{ ms}{200} \text{ ne} \text{ second}}{200 \text{ ms}{200} \text{ ms}{200}}$ from the transmission of the RepeaterAuth_Send_ReceiverID_List message to the upstream transmitter if the transmitter is not HDCP 2.0-compliant.
+The RepeaterAuth_Send_Ack message must be received by the upstream side within one second from the transmission of the RepeaterAuth_Send_ReceiverID_List message to the upstream transmitter if the transmitter is not HDCP 2.0-compliant.

 Transition C6:C0.
-This transition occurs if the RepeaterAuth_Send_Ack message is not received by the upstream side within $\frac{200 \text{ ms}}{200 \text{ ms}}$ or on a mismatch between the least significant 128-bits of V and V. If this transition occurs, the upstream side must send the Receiver_AuthStatus message with the REAUTH REQ set to 'true' to the upstream transmitter.
+This transition occurs if the RepeaterAuth_Send_Ack message is not received by the upstream side within one second or on a mismatch between the least significant 128-bits of V and V'.
+If this transition occurs, the upstream side must send the Receiver_AuthStatus message with the REAUTH_REQ set to 'true' to the upstream transmitter.

 Transition C6:C7.
-This transition occurs if the RepeaterAuth_Send_Ack message is received by the upstream side within 200 msone second, on a successful match between the least significant 128-bits of V and V' and if Content Stream management information is received from the upstream transmitter.
+This transition occurs if the RepeaterAuth_Send_Ack message is received by the upstream side within one second, on a successful match between the least significant 128-bits of V and V' and if Content Stream management information is received from the upstream transmitter.

 Transition C6:C8.
-This transition occurs if the RepeaterAuth_Send_Ack message is received by the upstream side within $\frac{200 \text{ msone second}}{200 \text{ msone second}}$ and on a successful match between the least significant 128-bits of V and V'.
+This transition occurs if the RepeaterAuth_Send_Ack message is received by the upstream side within one second and on a successful match between the least significant 128-bits of V and V'.